tfp-photonics/treams/docs/params.rst

 coordinate systems.
 While being in principle equivalent, for different scenarios it is beneficial to use suitable solution sets that represent the waves with sufficient precision when truncated to a finite number of modes.
-The chosen finite number of modes is given in the the the classes :class:`~treams.SphericalWaveBasis`, :class:`~treams.CylindricalWaveBasis`, and :class:`~treams._core.PlaneWaveBasis`, which are all children of the base call :class:`~treams._core.BasisSet`.
+The chosen finite number of modes is given in the classes :class:`~treams.SphericalWaveBasis`, :class:`~treams.CylindricalWaveBasis`, and :class:`~treams._core.PlaneWaveBasis`, which are all children of the base call :class:`~treams._core.BasisSet`.